Well, well, well, I've been away a good while, haven't I?

 FAVORITE ICE CREAM: Edy's French Silk!

 DO YOU LIKE TO DRIVE?
-Yes, as long as I'm in charge of the
+Yes, as long as I'm in charge of the radio station.

 DO YOU SLEEP WITH STUFFED ANIMALS?
 Nope.